shen-muchuan/Notion-App/readme.md

 ##  Further Improvements

-* **Preload Script:** If you need to interact with the Notion renderer process from Node.js, you'll need to create a preload script and use Electron's `contextBridge` to expose APIs safely.
 * **RAM Usage:** Electron applications can be memory-intensive.
 Consider these to reduce RAM usage:
-    * Evaluate the necessity of  `vibrancy`.
     * Optimize injected CSS and JavaScript.
     * Keep Electron updated.
     * Profile the application's memory usage.
 * **Error Handling:** Robust error handling can be improved.
 * **Update Mechanism:** Implement an auto-update mechanism.
-* **Icon:** The application is using the default Electron icon.
-A custom icon would be better.
-* **Packaging:** The `package.json`  includes configuration for `electron-builder`, but you'll need to configure it for your specific distribution needs (e.g., signing, app IDs).